Bowland College, Lancaster: College Buildings

-The college has 641 study bedrooms overall, over two-fifths of which are en-suite.
-The standard residences in Bowland Main and Bowland North, along the North Spine, accommodate sociable kitchens shared between 16 and 26 people, and are situated around the college's main quadrangles.
-In contrast, Bowland Hall offers en-suite residences in a tranquil location by the tree-lined perimeter road; just four students share each flat.
+The college has approximately 650 study bedrooms overall, providing both en-suite and shared bathroom facilities.
+The standard residences in 'Bowland Main' and 'Bowland North', along the North Spine, provide sociable kitchen spaces shared between 16 and 26 people, and are situated around the college's main quadrangles.
+In contrast, Bowland Hall offers en-suite residences in a tranquil location by the tree-lined perimeter road; with 4-6 students sharing each flat.

-Until 1995 the college occupied its main building, centred on its main quad, Bowland Tower and also Bowland Annexe which consisted of two wings overlooking Alexandra Square.
-In 1995 Slaidburn House was completed providing extra accommodation for the College to the south of Alexandra Square.
+Until 1995, the college occupied its main building, 'Bowland Tower, and 'Bowland Annexe'.
+In 1995 'Slaidburn House' was completed, providing extra accommodation for the college to the south of Alexandra Square.

-In 2004 the college named its main building Bowland Main and took over the space to its immediate north, which had been vacated by Lonsdale College.
-This was renamed Bowland North.
-In the same year the college gained the upper floors of Assistant Staff House and Graduate Hall, which was renamed Bowland Hall.
+In 2004, the college renamed its main building to 'Bowland Main' and took over the space to its immediate north, which had been vacated by Lonsdale College.
+This was renamed 'Bowland North'.
+In the same year, the college gained the upper floors of Assistant Staff House and Graduate Hall, with the latter being renamed 'Bowland Halls'.

-Bowland Annexe was renamed Bowland Tower East and Bowland Tower North; the college also acquired the Art Department building, which was subsequently renamed Bowland Annexe.
+Bowland Annexe was later renamed Bowland Tower East and Bowland Tower North.
+The college also acquired the Art Department building, which subsequently took on the name 'Bowland Annexe'.
+Bowland Annexe is no longer in use as an accommodation block.